kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-1-intro-setup.markdown

 - automation
 ---

-My website is running Jekyll now since the beginning of 2014.
+My website is running [Jekyll](http://jekyllrb.com/) now since the beginning of 2014.
 But I wasn’t quite happy with my build and development process.
+I started out with Rake tasks and chose later [Grunt.js](http://gruntjs.com/) as my build system, but parts of the process where left in Ruby.
+I used [Compass](http://compass-style.org/) a lot and [Jekyll Assets](http://ixti.net/jekyll-assets/) was handling my versioning.
+But Grunt.js and the Jekyll Asset Pipeline didn’t play well together.
+Then a new solution came along: [Gulp.js](http://gulpjs.com/).

 {% figure image-figure %}
 <img src="/assets/images/artikel/gulp-tutorial-1.png" alt="Gulp.js Logo">